Take the First Step Toward Better Mental Health

 I’m motivated by the opportunity to help individuals and families navigate challenges and find strength in their stories.
 I especially enjoy seeing smiling faces and hearing how clients are growing in confidence and stability through their counseling journey.

 I provide outpatient counseling to individuals seeking support for a variety of mental health concerns, helping clients achieve emotional well-being.
-I hold a BSW from James Madison University and have experience working with diverse populations.
+I hold a MSW from James Madison University.
+I am also trained in EMDR and TF-CBT.

 I enjoy being an active part of the 757 community and helping clients find strength and hope in their journeys.
-Outside of work, I love visiting the beach and spending time outdoors.
+Outside of work, I love visiting the beach or mountains and walking my dogs.

 I oversee the Foster Care and Team Up mentoring programs, ensuring high-quality support for youth and families across Hampton Roads.
 In addition to her role as director, I currently sees Outpatient clients on a limited basis, both in person in the Ghent office and via telehealth.
 I’m trained in EMDR (Eye Movement Desensitization and Reprocessing) Therapy and TF-CBT (Trauma Based Cognitive Behavioral Therapy).
 With over 20 years of child welfare experience and a Master of Social Work degree, I bring deep knowledge and dedication to my role.